 Find the Message using Instant Search

-Users with Windows 7 or Vista and Desktop Search configured to search Outlook data may be able to delete the stuck message using Bill's method.
-If you use an older Windows version, you'll need the Windows Desktop search engine installed.
+Users with older versions of Outlook installed on Windows 7 or Vista and Desktop Search configured to search Outlook data may be able to delete the stuck message using Bill's method.
+This will not work with Windows 8 and newer or with current versions of Outlook.

 Messages deleted using this method are permanently deleted and bypass the Deleted Items folder.